 The village’s centerpiece will be a model home built to accommodate four students.
 It will incorporate sustainable/renewable alternative technologies and conservation measures.
 The aquaponic garden and model home will serve as affordable prototypes that could be replicated in communities impacted by natural disasters and in various stages of rebuilding.

-The village will continue to become a highly visible demonstration of the University’s overall sustainability efforts.
+The village continues to be a highly visible demonstration of the University’s overall sustainability efforts.